 Don’t Forget About Light Pattern in Photography

-Look for Both the Obvious and the Subtle
+Photograph Both Obvious and Subtle Patterns

 Some patterns stand out — while others are more subtle.
 Both types can work in photography.

-A perfect row of evenly spaced flowers may be a more obvious pattern, but often the flower itself will have a pattern in the way the petals unfurl.
+A perfect row of flowers may be a more obvious pattern.
+But often the flower itself will have a pattern in the way the petals unfurl.